AshleyMGreerProjects/AshleyMGreerProjects/README.md

 ## 💻 Projects
 Explore my repositories to find a diverse range of projects, including:

+- **Active Directory Automation Projects:** PowerShell scripts that automate user creation, group management, and OU maintenance in Active Directory.
+These projects emphasize IAM principles and streamline AD management in a secure and efficient way.
 - **Machine Learning Projects in Python:** Advanced Python-based machine learning projects where I integrate algorithms with libraries like TensorFlow and Scikit-learn to solve complex data challenges.
 - **IoT Security Management:** JavaScript and MongoDB-based tools designed to secure and manage IoT devices, focusing on real-time anomaly detection and centralized security.
 - **Cybersecurity Tools:** A collection of Python scripts that address specific cybersecurity tasks, from port scanning to compliance automation.